 Many Irish male friendships - including that of Tommy Tiernan and Hector Ó hEochagáin - have been forged and deepened around a pool table.

-Balls.ie caught up with Hector this week for a chat about racing, podcasting and his role as an ambassador for the Talk E.D campaign, which is trying to promote a conversation about erectile dysfunction, but the discussion kept coming back to the pool table.
-Hector says he's glued to the goings-on at the Crucible for the World Snooker Championships, which might be why he was waxing poetic about the majesty of billiards.
+Balls.ie caught up with Hector earlier this year for a chat about racing and podcasting last spring.
+At the time, Hector said he was glued to the goings-on at the Crucible for the World Snooker Championships, which might be why he was waxing poetic about the majesty of billiards.

 Meath ex-pats Hector and Tommy are both based in Galway now, but a game of pool brings them straight back to the pool rooms of Navan.